2011 Daytona 500: Background

-Daytona International Speedway is one of six superspeedways to hold NASCAR races, the others being Michigan International Speedway, Auto Club Speedway, Indianapolis Motor Speedway, Pocono Raceway and Talladega Superspeedway.
+Daytona International Speedway is one of six superspeedways to hold NASCAR races.
 The layout which is used for the Daytona 500 is a four-turn superspeedway that is 2.5 mi long.
 The track's turns are banked at 31 degrees, while the front stretch, the location of the finish line, is banked at 18 degrees.
 Jamie McMurray was the defending race winner.

 For the race, NASCAR held several test sessions on January 20–22, 2011 for teams to test the newer pavement at Daytona.
 Also in the sessions, the opening of the restrictor plate was reduced from the 30/32 in plate used in tire testing to 29/32 in.
 NASCAR vice president for competition Robin Pemberton stated, "We'll have to get back and talk to the teams and look at the speeds from the last two days of testing.
 I think we have some high-water marks at 197-and-a-half [miles per hour (318 km/h)] which, depending on where they pulled up in the draft, it may be a little quick, but it's hard to say."

-Every test session began in the morning at 09:00 local time (UTC-05:00), was paused for lunch from 12:00 – 13:00 local time (UTC-05:00), and concluded in the evening at 17:00 local time (UTC-05:00).
+Every test session began in the morning at 09:00 local time (UTC−05:00), was paused for lunch from 12:00 – 13:00 local time (UTC-05:00), and concluded in the evening at 17:00 local time (UTC-05:00).
 During the first session on the morning of January 20, 2011, thirty-three drivers participated, and Clint Bowyer was quickest with a speed of 184.216 mph while David Reutimann had the highest speed of 195.780 mph during the second session in the afternoon.
 The third test session, scheduled for the morning of January 21, was cancelled because of wet weather.
 During the fourth session, held during the afternoon, 34 drivers participated with Denny Hamlin being quickest with a speed of 196.868 mph.
 Several drivers decided to leave after the session, which included Reutimann, Martin Truex Jr., Jimmie Johnson, and Bowyer.
 During the fifth session, held on the morning of January 22, 29 drivers participated, and Joey Logano was quickest with a speed of 197.516 mph.
 Brad Keselowski was quickest with a speed of 198.605 mph in the final session.

 After the two-car draft style dominated the 2011 Budweiser Shootout, NASCAR reduced the front grille opening to 50 sqin and the overflow valve for the cooling system would be supplied by NASCAR and set at 33 psi.
 Also, high speeds in the race caused NASCAR to reduce the size of the restrictor plate by 1/64 in, with the expectations of cutting 10 horsepower from the engines.